 I am a fluent Welsh speaker and am able to undertake guidance work through the medium of both Welsh and English.
 Dwi yn hoffi siarad Cymraeg!

 Helena Cannon - Careers Consultant for the School of Sport & Health Sciences (Health Disciplines)

-In my role as Careers Consultant for the School of Health Sciences, I work with students and academics to deliver a programme of support for the School.
+In my role as Careers Consultant for the School of Sport & Health Sciences, I work with students and academics to deliver a programme of support for the School.
 I provide one to one advice to students on a variety of matters from making that all important career choice to the practical side of applying for a job.
 I work closely with academics to support the delivery of Employability skills in the curriculum and arrange a variety of workshops and presentations offered outside the curriculum, to meet the needs of the students.
 I liaise regularly with our Employer Services team in the Careers Service to ensure that we maintain contact with relevant and interesting employers for the School, who offer opportunities for work experience & graduate employment and provide advice about careers in their field.

 I have worked at Cardiff Metropolitan as a Careers Consultant since 2003, supporting the School of Management for 9 years, before moving across to Health Sciences.
 Previous to that I worked for Careers Wales as a Careers Adviser working with adults in Gwent, where I supported individuals in the Careers Wales offices and delivered redundancy counselling at employers sites throughout the county.
 Alongside these responsibilities I worked as part of the Workforce Development Team, delivering training needs analysis of staff on site with employers.

 Corrinne Dakin - Careers Consultant for the School of Management